HectorOrdonez/fin-vista/README.md

 |

 - [ ] Backend to-do list:
-  - [ ] Users can create companies with name, description, address
+  - [x] Users can create companies with name, description, address
     - [ ] add logo with aws s3
     - [ ] redirect unauthorized users
   - [ ] Users can see companies
   - [ ] Users can register
-  - [ ] Users can login
+  - [ ] Registered users can login
+    - [x] an email with login token is sent
+    - [ ] logging token can be used to authenticate

 - [ ] Frontend to-do list:
   - [ ] Landing page